briancheung623/generic-food-product-a6-label/README.md

 <table>
 <tr>
 <td>
  A webapp using Google App Scripts to generate A6 package description labels for food products.
-It helps small businesses to speed up pick-packing and dispatch.
+Helping eCommerce/Start-up businesses to speed up their order dispatch process.
 </td>
 </tr>
 </table>